The Ultimate HACCP Plan and Food Safety Guide

 Using a corrective action log, details of the deviation from critical limits and the corresponding corrective action done should be recorded every time they happen.
 It is important to capture the exact date and time as well as the name of the staff who carried out the action.

 Verification is a crucial principle of HACCP that helps confirm if a HACCP Plan is being followed and if the procedures implemented are indeed effective in controlling food safety hazards.
-Record keeping verification helps review corrective actions taken and ensures that they are done properly.
+Recordkeeping verification helps review corrective actions taken and ensures that they are done properly.

-Trends on the frequency and types of deviations from critical limits can be observed through verification.
+Trends in the frequency and types of deviations from critical limits can be observed through verification.
 If done routinely just like in monitoring CCPs, verification can help in the consistent implementation and continuous improvement of a HACCP system.

 See how Marley Spoon, a trusted food delivery business in Australia, uses technology to mitigate food safety risks and ensure each step of the production aligns with their HACCP plan.